Wife of poisoned Russian opposition leader Alexei Navalny blames ‘state terrorists’ for the attack on him

-Putin’s spokesman, Dmitry Peskov, called on Europe and Germany not to rush to judgment, adding that Russia had little information on the basis of the German findings.
+Putin’s spokesman, Dmitry Peskov, called on Europe and Germany not to rush to judgment, adding that Russia has little information on the basis of the German findings.
 He said any talk of sanctions against Russia was “unacceptable.”

 “We do not understand the reason for raising the topic of sanctions,” he said Thursday.
 “We certainly would not want our partners in Germany and other European countries to rush to judgment.
 We would prefer dialogue.”